Tree — Smart UI JavaScript API

 Allowed Values

-• "multiple" - Multiple TreeItemsGroups can be expanded at the same time.
+- "multiple" - Multiple TreeItemsGroups can be expanded at the same time.

-• "single" - Only one TreeItemsGroup from a group of siblings can be expanded.
+- "single" - Only one TreeItemsGroup from a group of siblings can be expanded.

 Default value

-<smart-tree expand-mode='single'></smart-tree>
+<smart-tree expand-mode="single"></smart-tree>

-const tree = document.querySelector('smart-tree');
+const el = document.querySelector('smart-tree');

-const tree = document.querySelector('smart-tree');
+const el = document.querySelector('smart-tree');

-let expandMode = tree.expandMode;
+const expandMode = el.expandMode;

 Controls the filtering functionality within the component.
 When enabled, a filter input field is displayed, allowing users to refine visible data based on their input.
 When disabled, the filter input is hidden, and all data items are shown without filtering options.